 That said, there isn’t that much of a discrepancy in price between the two vehicles.
 Because of that, with all the drawbacks of the Town & Country, the Odyssey is the best choice for most people looking at these two minivans.
 Of course, location and available may alter price points where you are, so make sure to do some research before determining the Odyssey is the right vehicle for you.

 The Chrysler Town & Country has often been an excellent option when it comes to minivans, and it’s a little disappointing to see that it doesn’t stand up to the technology, safety, and reliability of the Odyssey.
-Knowing what we go, most people would be happier with the Odyssey barring a significant discount on the 2014 used Town & Country minivan.
+Knowing what we do, most people would be happier with the Honda Odyssey barring a significant discount on the 2014 used Town & Country minivan.